What is teaching for mastery?

 If you are interested in the research behind teaching for mastery, there are a number of research papers available in the NCETM’s website page of Supporting Research, Evidence and Argument.

-For secondary school maths teachers and leaders, our webpage on the essence of mastery outlines some of the key principles of teaching for mastery.
-This flyer also addresses some of the myths surrounding mastery – and dispels them.
+For primary school maths teachers and leaders, our webpage on the essence of mastery outlines some of the key principles of teaching for mastery.
+This progress report also reflects the positive impact of the programme in its first years.

 The NCETM provides a wide range of mastery resources including assessment materials, professional development materials, calculation guidance and marking guidance for both primary and secondary teachers.

-Can I find out more about schools that have been involved in teaching for mastery at secondary?
+Can I find out more about schools that have been involved in teaching for mastery at primary?